necrolingus/udemy_docker/README.md

 # udemy_docker
-Repository for my Udemy docker course
+Repository for my Udemy docker course.
+My course is not active anymore.
+I am keeping all the resources in here and adding new things as time goes on.

 ### Welcome